mattmahn/se4910-todolist/README.md

 This here app is a todo list app for the Mobile Application Development corse at MSOE (SE-4910).
 It is a basic implementation of to-do list app.

+## Features

+- [x] CRUD tasks in persistent database
+- [x] Auto complete summary entry
+- [ ] Set date and time for notifying of a task being due
+- [x] Set priority level of a task
+- [ ] Save and cancel tasks with a Toast
+- [ ] Ability to sort task list by date, priority, or status

 ## License

 This software is licensed under GNU General Public License v3.0.